catalyst-cooperative/pudl/README.rst

 ^^^^^^^^^^^^^
-The data pipeline (this repo) ingests raw data from the archives, cleans and integrates it, and writes the resulting tables to `SQLite <https://sqlite.org>`__ and `Apache Parquet <https://parquet.apache.org/>`__ files, with some acompanying metadata stored as JSON.
-Each release of the PUDL software contains a set of of DOIs indicating which versions of the raw inputs it processes.
+The data pipeline (this repo) ingests raw data from the archives, cleans and integrates it, and writes the resulting tables to `SQLite <https://sqlite.org>`__ and `Apache Parquet <https://parquet.apache.org/>`__ files, with some accompanying metadata stored as JSON.
+Each release of the PUDL software contains a set of DOIs indicating which versions of the raw inputs it processes.
 This helps ensure that the outputs are replicable.
 You can read more about our ETL (extract, transform, load) process in the `PUDL documentation <https://catalystcoop-pudl.readthedocs.io/en/nightly/#the-etl-process>`__.